ssxinlin/front_end_interview/README.en.md

-git add .                                               // add something to local working-area or  git add   (fileName) git commit -m “first commit”                            // commit to local warehouse git remote add origin  origin-warehouse-address         // add to origin warehouse git pull origin master                                  // Pull from master branch to master branch git push -u origin master                               // Push the master branch of the local repository to the master branch of the remote repository
+git add .                                               // add something to local working-area or  git add   (fileName) git commit -m “first commit”                            // commit to local warehouse git remote add origin  origin-warehouse-address         // add to origin warehouse git pull origin main                                  // Pull from main branch to master branch git push -u origin main                               // Push the main branch of the local repository to the master branch of the remote repository

 # follow-up